gplhegde/caffepresso/README.md

-# README #
+# CaffePresso #

-This README would normally document whatever steps are necessary to get your application up and running.
+This git repository supports the CASES 2016 paper "
 ### What is this repository for? ###

 * Quick summary